 I’m Drunk, I Love You is a long-standing reflection of our chase for freedom, either from love or the burdens of adulthood.
 We see it in Dio figuring out his next steps in law school and Carson being afraid of verbalizing her overwhelming feelings for her best friend.
 Heck, we even see it in Jason Ty trying to break the monotony by doing something spontaneous.
 But if you look a little deeper, the movie sends a message we need to remember in the long run.

-Our priorities might have changed as we grew older, but we still find ourselves running away.
-Because even if IDILY is set in college, where their troubles were seemingly more manageable to work out than those of the present, we still feel that need to escape.
-To avoid confronting something haunting us.
-Even as grown adults, we all want a chance to drop all responsibilities for a moment and enjoy what’s in the present.
+Our priorities might have changed as we grow older, but we still find ourselves running away.
+Because even if IDILY is set in college, where their troubles were seemingly more manageable to work out than those of the present, we still feel the need to escape.
+Even as grown adults, we all want a chance to drop our responsibilities for a moment and enjoy what’s in the present.

 But whether you’re a Carson who needs to outgrow bad habits or a Dio who avoids the hard conversations, real life will still come knocking at your door no matter how far you run.